Need for Speed: Undercover: Story

-Shortly after arresting GMAC's crew, Carmen contacts the players and requests a meeting.
+Shortly after arresting GMAC's crew, Carmen contacts the player and requests a meeting.
 Upon reaching her, she reveals that Zack and Hector unknowingly stole the missing car from Chau, and asks them to get rid of it for her.
 Chau quickly contacts the player the moment they take possession, and receive instructions to deliver it to a warehouse, learning that he knows them to be a police officer and that they have kidnapped Chase to coerce compliance from them.
-Upon delivering the car, Chase reveals herself to be a corrupt federal agent, who was working with Chau to recover the car as it possessed vital evidence of his activities and a sizeable quantity of cash.
-Before Chau can dispose of the player, Chase betrays him, murdering him and his henchman, before framing the player for their murder while escaping with the money and evidence.
+Upon delivering the car, Chase reveals herself to be a corrupt federal agent, who was working with Chau to recover the car as it possessed vital evidence of his activities and a sizeable quantity of cash, also revealing that the previous crews the player took down were then murdered by Chau Wu's Triad, framing the player for their murders.
+Before Chau can dispose of the player, Chase betrays him, murdering him and his henchman, before framing the player for all their murders while escaping with the money and evidence.

 The player is forced to flee from the TCBPD upon being wanted for the killings, but finds support from Keller.
 On his instructions, they proceed to take down Chase before she can flee the region, as it is the only way to clear their name.
 After successfully arresting Chase, Keller commends the player for their hard work at recovering the evidence and managing to not forget themselves during their undercover work, informing them that Carmen made a plea bargain with him in exchange for her testimony against the arrested crews.
 Some time later, the player meets with Carmen to give them a ride to the local university where she is studying as a med student.